CxELabs/M365HOL/instructions.md

 ## Quarantine sensitive PDF for review
 [:arrow_up: Top](#information-protection)

+In this lab, we are going to configure a file policy to quarantine sensitive PDF files that are shared externally, so an admin can review those files and validate if they could or not be shared externally. **Admin quarantine** can also be used to isolate files that should not have been uploaded to cloud storage apps.

 1. [] In the Cloud App Security portal, go to **Control** and then click on **Policies.**

     ^IMAGE[Open Screenshot](\Media\info-policies.png "Policies")